Software Guide3D Visualization

 Why choose Blender

-Its robust modeling tools and non-destructive workflows make it a favorite for both stylized and photorealistic projects.
+Its deep modeling tools and non-destructive workflows make it a favorite for both stylized and photorealistic projects.
 Animators benefit from a full suite of rigging and pose tools, non-linear animation, and constraints.
 The built-in Cycles and Eevee render engines offer stunningly realistic output, with real-time previews and support for advanced features like subsurface scattering, volumetrics, and GPU acceleration.

 Pro-level features, no restrictions